Hermann von Wedderkop: Career

-At the beginning of the 1920s, Wedderkop was a member of the advisory committee of the artists' association Das Junge Rheinland.
-In the series Junge Kunst published by Verlag Klinkhardt and Biermann Leipzig, he published the volumes on Paul Klee (1920) and Marie Laurencin (1921).
-From 1921 he was an employee of the Der Querschnitt.
-As editor, Wedderkop succeeded in making Der Querschnitt into the leading German Zeitgeist magazine of the 1920s: open to the artistic avant-garde, such as Pablo Picasso, Marc Chagall and Fernand Léger, and in addition to the heroes of boxing, ironically elitist and artistic photos of male and female nude models.
+From 1914 to 1920, Wedderkop wrote for the art magazine Kunst und Künstler and from 1920 to 1922 for Der Cicerone and Feuer.
+Monatsschrift für Kunst und künstlerische Kultur.
+In the same year, he published the book ‘Deutsche Graphik des Westens’, in which he himself wrote texts on Otto von Wätjen and Rudolf Großmann.
+In the early 1920s, Wedderkop was a member of the advisory board of the artists' association Young Rhineland.
+In the series Junge Kunst, he published the volumes on Paul Klee (1920), which was also the first monograph on Klee, and Marie Laurencin (1921).
+In the same year, he contributed to Der Querschnitt, which evolved from the gallery news publication Galerienachrichten by Flechtheim.
+As editor, Wedderkop succeeded in making Der Querschnitt into the leading German Zeitgeist magazine of the 1920s: open to the artistic avant-garde, such as Pablo Picasso, Marc Chagall and Fernand Léger, and alongside to the heroes of boxing, ironically elitist and artistic photographs of male and female nudes.
+Wedderkop was one of the authors of Rudolf Großmann's book Fünfzig Köpfe der Zeit, published in 1926.
+He also wrote for Der Piperbote für Kunst und Literatur, published by Piper Verlag.

-In Ernest Hemingway's posthumous memoirs "A Moveable Feast", Wedderkop is mentioned as a purchaser of his works and described as "awfully nice".
+In Ernest Hemingway's posthumous memoirs "A Moveable Feast", Wedderkop is mentioned as a buyer of his work and described as "awfully nice".
+According to him, Wedderkop, like the American writer, was anti-Semitic.
+He told his friend William B. "Bill" Smith that Wedderkop "hated Kikes more than they did".
+Flechtheim was Jewish.
+Thea Sternheim's diaries also contain anti-Semitic stereotypes from Wedderkop, who accused Flechtheim of capitalist corruption and moral depravity, drawing a direct parallel with the Dreyfus affair.
 Wedderkop's removal as chief editor in 1929 by the Ullstein Verlag, and from his editor's post there in May 1931, is said to have had something to do with his publicistic enthusiasm for Benito Mussolini, according to Wilmont Haacke.
 Wedderkop visited Mussolini on May 5 and October 10, 1930, and on May 28, 1935.
+After his first visit, he dedicated the portrait Mussolini wie ich ihn sehe (english: Mussolini as I see him) to Mussolini in Querschnitt, in which he saw fascism as a uniquely Italian and strictly national affair.
+He also dedicated a section to Mussolini in Das Buch von Rom.
+Wedderkop joined the Nazi Party on 1 May 1933 (membership number 2,592,748).
 He spent most of the period of Nazi Germany in Italy.
-Wedderkop's book Deutsche Graphik des Westens was placed on the list of harmful and undesirable literature by the Reichsschrifttumkammer of the Reichskulturkammer in 1938.
+During the 1936 Summer Olympics, he wrote the book Das unbekannte Berlin (english: The unknown Berlin).